portbound/portbound/README.md

 >
 > Currently employed as a full stack .NET engineer

-I enjoy creating elegant solutions to complex problems—
+I enjoy the challenge of creating elegant solutions to complex problems—

-but more often than not, I'm crafting *mediocre* solutions to problems that have already been solved by someone smarter than me.
+though more often than not, I find myself building *acceptable* solutions to problems that have already been solved by someone smarter than me.

 **Software is my one true passion**